 After the episode aired, I got flooded with questions about the pill, the IUD and natural birth control options.
 I’ve talked pretty extensively about the pill’s side effects here, here, and here, but I have never written specifically about the Paragard aka the copper IUD.

-Before I jump in, I wanna say that I fully believe all women should choose the birth control they want to use, but that the decision should be based on fully informed consent.
+Before I jump in, I wanna say that I fully believe all women and menstruators should choose the birth control they want to use, but that the decision should be based on fully informed consent.

 Meaning, a medical doctor should be explaining ALL of the potential benefits, risks, and ALTERNATIVES involved in a medical treatment.

 Currently that is not the case for most women – they are not offered all the birth control options, nor are they told all the risks (in many cases) which means they are not 100% informed.

 What is a copper IUD?

 An IUD is a small T-shaped device that is inserted into the uterus.
 There are 2 options for IUDs.
 The copper IUD (ParaGard) releases copper which is toxic to live sperm and the Mirena, Kyleena, Liletta or Skyla which release varying amounts of progestin (depending on which one you choose) to prevent ovulation.
 The Paragard is effective for up to 10 years and the hormonal options are effective for anywhere between 3-7 years.

 This is the definition of the Paragard IUD from their website…

 Paragard is a small, hormone-free IUD made of soft, flexible plastic wrapped with a thin layer of copper.
 It’s placed in your uterus by a healthcare provider during an office visit in just a few minutes.